Summit Visitor Center

 The Big Picture

 GE Johnson started the project by relocating the central utility plant, blasting, and moving dirt and massive boulders for the foundation of the new Visitors Center.
-These materials are stored on site for reuse, with limited laydown areas.
+These materials were stored on site for reuse, with limited laydown areas.

 Ingenuity in Action